zeeman-effect/maiar-ai/website/docs/01-building-plugins/02-executors.md

 This approach:

-- Ensures the LLM understands how to use the data correctly
+- Ensures the model understands how to use the data correctly
 - Prevents common mistakes (like using placeholders)
 - Provides context about data accessibility and usage
-- Guides the LLM in maintaining data integrity
+- Guides the model in maintaining data integrity

-You can think of helpful instructions as programmer-written notes that help the LLM understand and use the data appropriately in its responses.
+You can think of helpful instructions as programmer-written notes that help the model understand and use the data appropriately in its responses.

 ## Best Practices